mcagov/waves-app/README.md

 5. Activities (e.g. generate_new_5_year_registration, update_registry_details)
 6. Print templates (e.g. registration_certificate, cover_letter)

-##### Submissions
+##### Submissions (aka Applications)
 Submissions are requests to change something in the Registry of Ships.
 In the UI, we call them 'Applications' but in the Rails world, 'application' is a reserved word.
 A submission can be for a variety of different application types.
-The application type will determine whether an application is for a registered vessel or a (flavour of) new registration.
+The application type will determine whether a submission is for a registered vessel or a (flavour of) new registration.

-The full list of application typ can be retrieved from `ApplicationType.all_`.
+The full list of application type can be retrieved from `ApplicationType.all_`.
 Note that the ApplicationType class references the WavesUtilities gem.
 It is also viewable in the admin section at: `http://localhost:3000/admin/application_types`.

 Submissions have a state of `active` (aka `open`) or `closed`.
-An application can be closed when all tasks have been completed or cancelled.
+A submission can be closed when all tasks have been completed or cancelled.

-A registered vessel can have one `open` application at a time.
+A registered vessel can have one `open` submission at a time.

 ##### How submissions are created
 There are three points of entry for a submission:
 1. Via a customer entry on the Online portal (submission#source `:online`)
 2. Via Document Entry by a Reg Officer (submission#source `:manual_entry`)
-3. Finance Team create Payments which are linked or converted to applications by a Registration Officer.
+3. Finance Team create Payments which are linked or converted to submissions by a Registration Officer.

 When a submission enters the default :incomplete state, it fires an event `build_default`, invoking the `SubmissionBuilder` and setting up all the defaults.
 If you want to initialize a submission object to build a form or any other instance when you don't want a record to be created, you need to forecfully set the state to :initializing.
 For example: `Submission.new(state: :initializing)`.